Bandwidth/csharp-bandwidth-iris/README.md

 ### Error Handling Tips

-When making making API calls the client can throw an `AggregateException` this normally will containg a `BandwidthIrisException` it is suggested to handle as the following:
+When making making API calls the client can throw an `AggregateException` this normally will contain a `BandwidthIrisException` it is suggested to handle as the following:

 ```csharp
  try